 You may be considering a digital perm if you love the beachy-wave look and wish to have it all the time without as much as effort as curling your hair normally.
 If you love this look then a digital perm is probably your solution.

 It’s an easier way to get those luscious curls daily without having to get up 2 hours early to spend hours on your hair.
 It differs from a normal perm as the curls aren’t as tight, they are a lot looser, wavy and a more boho look.
-The best hair for digital perms is thick, coarse hair so if your hair is thin and fair then you might need to look at another solution to your curling needs.
+The best hair for digital perms is thick, coarse hair so if your hair is thin and fine then you might need to look at another solution to your curling needs.
 You could also be drawn to getting one if you have only ever had naturally straight hair and you’re bored.

 Having naturally curly hair will probably mean it won’t do a lot to your hair in its natural state so it is a possibility it will be a waste of your time.